Mini theater: In Bangladesh

 In Bangladesh, there are several mini theaters and micro theaters.
 The first mini single screen movie theater is Momo Inn Cinema, which is situated in Momo Inn Hotel and Resort, Nawdapara, Bogura.
 It was established in 2018 as a part of the resort.
-This theater has only 54 seats.
+Though this cinema was established with only 40 seats, but now, Momo Inn theater has 108 seats.

 The first mini cineplex of the country was established in July, 2018 in Nasirabad, Chittagong, named Silver Screen.
 This mini multiplex had 95 seat capacity combining two screens, Platinum, a mini theater and Titanium, a micro theater.
-In 2025, Silver Screen has been shut down for business loss.
+In 2025, Silver Screen has been shut down for business loss, later which was acquired and became the 9th branch of Star Cineplex cinema chain.

 The first micro single screen movie theater is CineScope, which was established in September 20, 2019, in Narayanganj.
 This government-sponsored micro cinema has only 35 seats.

-Another micro cinema was Roots Cineclub, situated in Sirajganj, opened on October 22, 2021 and demolished in August, 2024.
-This was also a single screen micro theater, which had only 22 seats.
-The Chittagong City Corporation authority announced to establish another micro cinema in Chittagong on December 5, 2020 but, they never did.